 - Top acquisition sources over the last X days

-Overall, I found Site Kit to be easy to set up and quite convenient.
+Overall, the Site Kit is easy to set up and quite convenient.
 The functionality is nothing mind-blowing, it’s just a little bit more convenient than doing things the other way.

-After setting it up, I think it’s quite nice to be able to access the data and features from so many Google services without leaving your WordPress dashboard.
+After setting it up, it’s quite nice that you can access the data and features from so many Google services without leaving your WordPress dashboard.

 It won’t completely eliminate the need to visit those services because the data in your dashboard is not nearly as complete as what you can get from each individual service.
 But it’s great to be able to, for example, quickly see the most popular search queries for your site over the past week.